setrofim/veraison-slides/veraison-slides.md

   provisioning REST interface.
 - Attestation of evidence is performed via the verification REST interface.
 - Veraison implements separate endpoints for provisioning and verification.
+- The policy in Veraison is implemented as "attestation scheme" pluggable interfaces, which can optionally be supplemented by an OPA policy file.
+- "pluggable interfaces" maybe packaged as plugins or built into Veraison.

 -->
 ---